-Lincroft, New Jersey Date: September 16, 2019
+Lincroft, New Jersey Date: September 10, 2021

 As Management of the Old Bridge Township Housing Authority (the Authority), present the following discussion and analysis which is supplementary information required by the Governmental Accounting Standards Board (GASB), and is intended to provide an easily readable explanation of the information provided in the attached financial statements.
 Management Discussion and Analysis is designed to focus on the current year activities, resulting changes, and current known facts.
 It is by necessity highly summarized, and in order to gain a thorough understanding of the Authority's financial position, the financial statements and footnotes should be viewed in their entirety beginning on page 16 of this report.
-New standards issued by GASB have significantly changed the format of the financial statements.
 We encourage readers to consider the information presented here in conjunction with the Authority's financial statements as presented elsewhere in this report.